 Where we come from and where we are going:

-The new org currently comprises an impassioned team of individuals who have considered deeply how to integrate what we have learned from our predecessors, both the positive and difficult aspects.
+The new version of the org currently comprises an impassioned team of individuals who have considered deeply how to integrate what we have learned from our predecessors, both the positive and difficult aspects.
 Throughout this past year, we have undergone a restructuring and redesigning of our offerings as well as our identity as an organization (we are still in a re-naming process).
 During this time, we have engaged in numerous consultations and have sought advice around alternative models of leadership and operation, program development, and developing an organizational ethics infrastructure.
 Along this journey we have gained considerable clarity about what, why, and how we want to contribute to the world of psychedelic healing and in what ways we might best proceed with our efforts.

 We stand in clarity that we will proceed: